 Begin your resume with a summary or objective statement.
 The second section should be a bulleted list of your skills and abilities.
 Third, list your previous experiences and jobs.
 Your experience section should be the biggest and densest section.
 Finally, include your education information at the end of your resume.

 In most cases, the first section of your resume should be a summary statement.
-There are a few cases, however, when you should write an objective statement.
+There are a few cases, however, when you should write a resume objective.
 Instead of summarizing the entire resume, an objective statement will describe your goals and passion for the position.

 Objective statements are often appropriate for jobseekers who have never held a job before.
 Similarly, if you are transferring to a new field you have never worked in, you may opt to write what your objectives are, why you made this switch, and how you wish to advance.
 Our resume builder offers a step-by-step guide to creating a stronger objective statement.